 5. You Can Sue a Minor for Causing Property Damage

 Suppose the neighbor kid eggs — really, enthusiastically eggs — your house.
 You don't discover it until morning, so the eggs have all dried.
-It costs a couple hundred dollars to clean, and some areas need to be repainted.
+It costs a couple hundred dollars to clean, and you have to repaint the house.
 You can sue the kid for the damage.
-We discuss property damage lawsuits here.

 6. You Can Sue a Minor for Trespass